nickpegg/simple-cli/README.md

     -o [format]     Use <format> to output data [default: human]

 Commands:
+    balances        Display your account balances
     tail            Display a number of your latest transactions goals           Display your goals
+    payments        Display your upcoming payments
+    card            Display info about your Simple debit card

 Tail Options:
     -n <num>        Get the <num> latest transactions [default: 10]